ScorpioBroker/ScorpioBroker/docs/en/source/followRelationship.rst

 To retrieve AgriParcel entity in concise format and with flat sub-entities, you can send an HTTP GET to - **http://<IP Address>:<port>/ngsi-ld/v1/entities/{entityId}?options=concise&join=flat** and we will get target entities returned in list.

 	GET - **http://localhost:9090/ngsi-ld/v1/entities/urn:ngsi-ld:AgriParcel:001?options=concise&join=flat&joinLevel=3**

-Here,  we have to give joinLevel parameter because by default joinLevel=1

 Response: